 We may earn money from the companies and products mentioned in this post.

-Las Vegas Casinos introduce new chip designs from time to time to combat counterfeiting, adjust branding and sometimes simply to ensure their internal currency isn’t getting too “grubby”.
+Las Vegas Casinos introduce new chip designs from time to time to combat counterfeiting, adjust branding, and sometimes simply to ensure their internal currency isn’t getting too “grubby”.
 So what happens to old chips when they are replaced by a newer model?
 It’s handled differently (and much less interestingly) today than it was historically.

-Today, the approval of new chip designs as well of the disposal of what they are replacing are regulated by the Nevada Gaming Commission’s Regulation 12.
+Today, the approval of new chip designs as well as the disposal of what they are replacing are regulated by the Nevada Gaming Commission’s Regulation 12.
 Casinos must submit for approval a drawing of the new chip’s design to include details about security features.
 Regulation 12 also stipulates the exact dimensions that chips must adhere to as well as information that is to be displayed on the chip such as denomination, location of the establishment, and the chip’s manufacturer.
 The chip’s denomination must also be distinguishable via black and white closed caption TV from the side when stacked with other denominations.

 There are also specific rules casinos must adhere to when it comes to retiring a set of chips.
 The establishment is required to allow redemption of the discontinued chip for 120 days either at the casino or at another approved location.
 During that 120 day period, the casino must post a discontinuation notice where the chips can be redeemed in addition to posting 2 times per week in 2 separate Nevada newspapers that are in general circulation.
 Today, plans for destroying discontinued chips need to be approved by the board and are much less exotic than what occurred prior to Regulation 12.
 Nowadays, discarded chips are typically crushed to an unrecognizable pulp.